farinhote/react-ai-writer/README.md

 1. Clone the repository on your server
 2. Run the deployment script:
+3. Add you env variables to server/.env

 ```bash
 ./deploy.sh
 ```

-3. When prompted, enter your server's domain name or IP address
+4. When prompted, enter your server's domain name or IP address
-4. Start the application in production mode:
+5. Start the application in production mode:

 ```bash
 docker-compose up -d --build